Sacred Places Near Me

 El Santuario de Chimayó

-Also known as: Shrine of Chimayó, Santuario de Nuestro Señor de Esquipulas
+Also known as: Shrine of Chimayó, Santuario de Nuestro Señor de Esquipulas, Lourdes of America, Lourdes of North America

 Overview

-El Santuario de Chimayó is a Roman Catholic sanctuary in Chimayó, New Mexico, known as a major pilgrimage site associated with healing devotion.
-Built in 1816, the small adobe church is centered on el pocito, a well-like room containing soil believed by pilgrims to possess healing properties.
-The sanctuary draws large numbers of visitors each year, particularly during Holy Week, when many pilgrims walk long distances to reach the site.
-It is designated a National Historic Landmark and remains a place of prayer, votive offerings, and popular religious devotion.
+El Santuario de Chimayó is a Roman Catholic sanctuary in Chimayó, New Mexico, known as a pilgrimage site associated with healing.
+Built in 1816, the small adobe church is centered on a small pit of soil pilgrims believe has healing power (called "el pocito", "the little well").
+Each year the site receives large numbers of pilgrims, especially during Holy Week, many walking long distances to reach it.
+A National Historic Landmark, it remains an active place of prayer and devotion.

 Present